DingHub/AlertHelper-Swift/README.md

 # AlertHelper-Swift

-Show an alertView or actionSheet with a call back block.<br>
+Show an alert view or action sheet with a call back block.<br>
 If the system version < 8.0, we will use UIAlertView  or UIActionSheet, otherwise, UIAlertController.<br>

 usage